 Am I Eligible for care services?

-The Care Act 2014 eligibility criteria helps us to determine if someone is entitled to care or support services provided by or on behalf of the council.
-The criteria is used by all councils.
-If you are not eligible to receive support from the council, we can still provide information and signposting to other local support services, and ways that you might find funding to pay for them.
+The Care Act 2014 eligibility criteria adopted by all councils helps us to determine if someone is eligible to care or support services provided by or on behalf of the council.
+If you are not eligible to receive support from the council, we can still provide information and direct you to other local support services, and other funding that might help pay for them.

 What are the eligibility criteria?